Author Bernard Preston

 Bernard Preston signing books at a congress in Vilamoura.

-Brought up in a family with a long heritage of striving for greater well-being he is passionate about simple living and slow food, made fast.
-Growing organic vegetables, rearing chickens both for meat and eggs and keeping bees is all part of that fervent and oft frenzied lifestyle; he is often known as attention-deficit Bernie.
+Brought up in a family with a long heritage of striving for greater wellbeing he is passionate about simple living and slow food, made fast.
+Growing organic vegetables, rearing chickens both for meat and eggs and keeping bees are all part of that fervent and oft frenzied lifestyle; he is often known as attention-deficit Bernie.
 He can be a little on the manic side.

-Post-chlorination of water is a subject that worries him, not a little.
+Post-chlorination of water is a subject that worries him not a little.
 The literature has much to say on the subject.
-Are we really sure chlorinated water is only toxic for bugs and not us too?
+Are we really sure that from the utility is only toxic for bugs and not us too?
+Whilst living in Chicago they found that from Lake Michigan was undrinkable.

 Qualifications